 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The District, like the City, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All of the Debt Service Fund resources are restricted as to use, and the General Fund resources are unassigned.
+All of the funds of the District are governmental funds.